 not specifically listed above as permitted.

-Exams: You must write your exams with no discussion or help from
+Quizzes: You must write your quizzes with no discussion or help from

 anyone.
 The one exception is that you are allowed to come forward and ask me

-to clarify the meaning of a test question, if you wish.
+to clarify the meaning of a quiz question, if you wish.
 It will be up to me

 to decide how to answer, or whether to answer at all.
 I will tell the class